el-frantastico/buffalo-buffalo-test/README.md

 # buffalo-buffalo-test
 Tech test submission for Buffalo Buffalo by Francisco Martin.
 Video demo link here: https://youtu.be/CZCUarl9-zw

+> [!IMPORTANT]
+> All scripts and assets within the ExternalAssets directory are not created by me and should be ignored for proper review.
+These were added to have some visuals and to skip boilerplate code for third person control and movement.

 ## Character States (a.k.a Battle Forms)
 This submission makes creates a highly modular fighting state system called "Battle Forms".
 Each form is ScriptableObject `BattleFormAsset` defined by `IInstantFormModifier` and `IOngoingFormModifier`.
 Modifiers are meant to be shared among forms, as to allow reduced asset count and universal behaviors accross forms.